Skip to main content

-Technology
+Pharmacy Technology

-Carrington Pharmacy Technology
+Carrington's Pharmacy Technology Hero

 Program Details

 Education is a major investment, but it’s an investment in your future.
 Every student comes to Carrington with unique financial needs.
-Carrington College is committed to helping you achieve your education goals by offering financial aid for our pharmacy technician programs.
+Carrington College is committed to helping you achieve your education goals.
 We participate in most financial assistance programs, both federal and state, as well as private financing.
 Each program has different requirements and application instructions.
 Student loans, grants, and scholarships are available to those who qualify.

-For complete information on current tuition costs, please see the Academic Catalog.
+For complete information on current tuition costs, please see page 236 of the Academic Catalog.

 The best way for us to understand your financial needs is to meet in person.
-Call (602) 492-1086 to set an appointment with our Student Finance Department so we can help you develop your personalized financial plan to achieve your educational goals.
+Call (602) 492-1086 to set an appointment with our Student Finance Department so we can help you develop your personalized financial plan to achieve your educational goals

 Carrington College’s Pharmacy Technology certificate program is available at 12 campuses in 6 states.
 To learn more about each location, explore their campus pages.

-Carrington College is accredited by the Accrediting Commission for Community and Junior Colleges, Western Association of Schools and Colleges (ACCJC/WASC), 415 506 0234, an institutional accrediting body recognized by the Council for Higher Education Accreditation and the US Department of Education.
-Additional information about accreditation, including the filing of complaints against member institutions, can be found at accjc.org.
+Carrington College is accredited by the Accrediting Commission for Community and Junior Colleges, 428 J Street, Suite 400, Sacramento, CA 95814; 415 506 0234 an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.

 The Spokane campus Pharmacy Technology program is approved by the Washington State Board of Pharmacy, P.O.
 Box 1099, Olympia, WA 98507 – 1099, 360 236 4700, hsqa.csc@doh.wa.gov.